niolabs/docs/docs/components/snmp.md

 # SNMP Agent Component

-The SNMP Agent core component allows you to monitor the health of a {{ book.product }} system through the standard [SNMP protocol](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol).
+The SNMP Agent core component allows you to monitor the health of a nio system through the standard [SNMP protocol](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol).

 ## Behavior